New Jersey State Auditor: Accomplishments

-During calendar year 2016 the Office of the State Auditor identified $75.9 million in new cost savings and revenue enhancements.
-The schedule of cost savings and revenue enhancements is presented on page 3 of their 2016 Annual Report.
-Their compliance review on findings related to audit reports issued during the fiscal year ended June 30, 2015 disclosed that 79 percent of the recommendations have been complied with or management has taken steps to achieve compliance.
+During calendar year 2022 the Office of the State Auditor identified $44.1 million in new cost savings and revenue enhancements.
+The schedule of cost savings and revenue enhancements is presented on page 2 of their 2022 Annual Report.
+Their compliance review on findings related to audit reports issued during the fiscal year ended June 30, 2022 disclosed that 82 percent of the recommendations have been complied with or management has taken steps to achieve compliance in the first year.
+For audits in their second year of follow-up review, compliance was at 87.8 percent.
 The State Auditor continued to share training opportunities with other state government accountants through audio conferences in various topics at no charge to the individual's employing agency.

-The office performs the annual financial audit of the state's Comprehensive Annual Financial Report (CAFR).
-The CAFR engagement includes the audit of 146 funds and component units which had a full accrual accounting total asset value of $191 billion at June 30, 2016.
+The office performs the annual financial audit of the state's Annual Comprehensive Financial Report (ACFR).
+The ACFR engagement includes the audit of 207 funds and component units which had a full accrual accounting total asset value of $283.1 billion at June 30, 2022.